 Let’s first look at the seven countries that have the lowest average DALYs over the years from 1990 to 2017.

 I found the results a bit surprising.
-Iceland, Sweden and Switzerland were the ones I expected most.
-I would have also expected Norway, New Zealand and Canada to be there (they are in the top 20).
+Iceland, Sweden, and Switzerland were the ones I expected most.
+I would have also expected Norway, New Zealand, and Canada to be there (they are in the top 20).
 I was a bit surprised by Japan’s and Singapore’s very good results.
 Further analysis shows that other East Asian countries such as South Korea and Taiwan also perform very well.
-My hypothesis is that these countries have generally well run health care systems, healthier diets and a more caring mentality towards their elderly than western countries do and therefore have smaller disease burdens.
+My hypothesis is that these countries have generally well run health care systems, healthier diets, and a more caring mentality towards their elderly than western countries do and therefore have smaller disease burdens.
 The countries that surprised me the most were Spain and Andorra.
 I would have, for example, predicted Germany to be above Spain.
-Further analysis shows that a lot of the mediterranean Countries (Italy, Greece, Cyprus, Malta) have very low disease burdens.
-My current hypothesis is that the mediterranean diet is very healthy and is less prone to lead to cardiovascular diseases who are by far the largest contributer to disease burden in developed countries.
-I want to emphasize that I am no health expert and my explanations for East Asia and the mediterranean countries are of very speculative nature.
+Further analysis shows that a lot of the Mediterranean Countries (Italy, Greece, Cyprus, Malta) have very low disease burdens.
+My current hypothesis is that the Mediterranean diet is very healthy and is less prone to lead to cardiovascular diseases who are by far the largest contributor to disease burden in developed countries.
+I want to emphasize that I am no health expert and my explanations for East Asia and the Mediterranean countries are of a very speculative nature.

 To compare this, let’s have a look at the countries with the highest average relative suffering over the years from 1990 to 2007.
 Once with Rwanda